 Did You Know?

-Bono was advised to cut his "fuck the revolution" speech during the instrumental to "Sunday Bloody Sunday" from the film, as it was claimed that IRA paramilitaries had added Bono to their hit-lists.
+Bono was advised to cut his "fuck the revolution" speech during the instrumental to "Sunday Bloody Sunday" from the film, as it was claimed that IRA paramilitaries had added the band to their hit-lists.
 The outburst, in response to the Enniskillen bombing that killed eleven people and wounded many more, stayed in the film anyway.
 See more